THE ONE TWENTY APPROACH

 Put together many different fitness and training styles to keep your body guessing

 work with 10 seconds rest for 8 rounds of varied exercises

 Working in a group of 3 or more to achieve a specific task, workout or challenge

-Workouts that increase the performance of muscle that arena the upper body
+Workouts that increase the performance of muscles that arena the upper body

 Increase performance of muscles central to the body and help stabilise the spine

-These are done every 120 days (4 months) to test the improvements your making
+These are done every 120 days (4 months) to test the improvements you're making